Magners: Brand

-In 2004, Magners Light, which is a low calorie version of the cider, was released.
+In 2004, Magners Light, which is a low-calorie version of the cider, was released.
 In 2011, the Bulmers Light pint bottle was launched.
 In March 2009, a new perry (marketed as "Pear Cider") called Magners Pear was launched.

 In February 2010, Magners Berry was launched.
 The Berry variety is a blend of 17 varieties of apple, similar to Bulmers Original, fused with blackcurrants, raspberries and strawberries with an ABV of 4.5%.
-It is available in pint and "long neck" bottle in the licensed trade, and 440ml cans in supermarkets.
+It is available in pint and "long neck" bottles in the licensed trade, and 440ml cans in supermarkets.

-Magners Golden Draught was released in 2010 which is a traditional "old style" crisp cider available purely on tap in the on trade market and 2011 with 3 special flavours consisting of Spiced Apple & Honey, Pear & Ginger, and Spiced Apple & Rhubarb available in supermarkets and bars.
+Magners Golden Draught was released in 2010 which is a traditional "old style" crisp cider available purely on tap in the on-trade market and in 2011 with 3 special flavours consisting of Spiced Apple & Honey, Pear & Ginger, and Spiced Apple & Rhubarb available in supermarkets and bars.

 In August 2015, Bulmers launched four new flavoured ciders onto the Irish market, called the Forbidden Flavours range.
-The flavours are Cloudy Lemon, Strawberry & Lime, Berry Berry, Juicy Pear.
+The flavours are Cloudy Lemon, Strawberry & Lime, Berry Berry, and Juicy Pear.

-In March 2017, Bulmers, as part of a €10 million investment, launched a new copper-toned packaging on its bottles and cans, which are inspired by the warm tones of the liquid colour of the cider.
+In March 2017, Bulmers, as part of a €10 million investment, launched a new copper-toned packaging on its bottles and cans.
 As part of this new branding, a new sweeter cider called Outcider was also launched.